 There’s no getting around it: orthodontic treatment can be expensive.
 But don’t worry, there are affordable options out there.
 Because they don’t require office visits, at-home treatments are often more cost-effective than in-office ones.

 In fact, companies like SnapCorrect have successfully cut Invisalign’s typical costs almost in half.
 And, you can make almost any treatment more affordable by applying for financing and spreading payments out over time.
-SnapCorrect’s upfront cost is the lowest among at-home and in-office treatments alike, so they’re a highly affordable option.
+SnapCorrect’s upfront cost is lower than most at-home and in-office treatments, so they’re a highly affordable option.
 If your condition is more severe, it might require the personal attention of a dentist.
 Otherwise, SnapCorrect could be better for anyone sticking to a tight budget.

 - No set sticker price, the average cost is $3,000 – $8,000